 Real-time PM2.5 display with numerical readout of current particulate levels

-Integrated humidifier maintains ideal moisture levels - unique feature in this category
+Integrated humidifier maintains ideal moisture levels in dry winter air

 UV-C LED technology actively kills harmful bacteria and viruses